 4. Parking wardens

-(1) The certificate of appointment of a person as a warden appointed under section 7(1) to perform duties relating to the parking and standing of vehicles shall be in the form of Form 3, and any warden so appointed has, for the purposes referred to in section 7(3), such of the powers of a member of the Police Force as are necessary for him to enforce the provisions of the Act and the Road Traffic Code 2000, relating to the parking and standing of vehicles, including the powers of demanding the name and address of the driver or person in charge of any vehicle and the powers of requiring the owner of a vehicle to disclose the identity of the driver of the vehicle at any relevant time.
+(1) The certificate of appointment of a person as a warden appointed under section 7(1) to perform duties relating to the parking and standing of vehicles shall be in the form of Form 3, and any warden so appointed has, for the purposes referred to in section 7(3), such of the powers of a member of the Police Force as are necessary for him to enforce the provisions of the Act and the Road Traffic Code 2000, relating to the parking and standing of vehicles, including the powers of demanding the name and address of the driver or person in charge of any vehicle and the powers of requiring the responsible person for a vehicle to disclose the identity of the driver of the vehicle at any relevant time.

 (2) Subregulation (1) does not limit any power conferred by the Act on a warden appointed under section 7(1).